clemdemort/raytracer/README.md

 # raytraycer

-here is the code for a small-ish real time ray-tracer using openGL 4.3 I am now using Arch based linux so compiling is much easier:
+Here is my attempr at a small-ish real time ray-tracer using openGL 4.3.
+This is obviously not done so expect some progress in the comming weeks/months to this project.

+Compiling on Linux:
+the Compilation of this project is quite easy on linux: first off, download the package for "glfw3" and any that might be missing (see compilation command):

+second off, install my configuration of glad which you can find here:
+> https://glad.dav1d.de/generated/tmp7s7wppfaglad/

+finaly in you terminal type:
 > g++ main.cpp glad/glad.c -lglfw -lGL -lX11 -lpthread -lXrandr -lXi -ldl -o executable

-also make sure to install my configuration of glad:
-> https://glad.dav1d.de/generated/tmp7s7wppfaglad/

 Here is a picture of what the raytacer currently does: